apache/nuttx/configs/stm32f103-minimum/README.txt

     The resulting code was bigger as expected:

       $ arm-none-eabi-size nuttx
        text    data     bss     dec     hex filename
-        20093      88     876   21057    5241 nuttx
+      19853      88     876   20817    5151 nuttx

     I am sure that other things that could be disabled were also drawn into the build, so perhaps this could be reduced.
-But as a ballpark estimate, it looks like the cost of basic file system and serial console driver support is around 7+KB.
+This amounts to a size increase of around 7KB.

+    One major part of this size increase is due to the addition of the NSH 'ls' command.
+Now, if I disable the 'ls' command, I get:

+      $ arm-none-eabi-size nuttx
+       text    data     bss     dec     hex filename
+      17804      80     864   18748    493c nuttx

+    Or an increase of only 5.1 KB.
+This, of course, not only excludes the 'ls' command logic, but also the things that were drawn into the link when 'ls' was enabled:  opendir(), readdir(), closedir(), stat(), and probably other things.

+    So I think we can say that the cost of the file system and true serial console device was about 5 KB (primarily OS support) and the cost of the NSH 'ls' command (including OS support) is about 2KB.

   nsh:
   ---